Jamal Fyfield: Grimsby Town

 On the same day as his departure from York, Fyfield signed for Conference Premier club Grimsby Town on a contract until the end of the 2013–14 season.
 Fyfield was released on 9 May 2014 having made 13 appearances for Grimsby.

 Welling United

 He signed for another Conference Premier club, Welling United, on 24 June 2014.
 He made his debut in a 1–1 home draw with Telford on the opening day of the 2014–15 season on 9 August 2014.

 Wrexham

 Fyfield joined Welling's National League rivals Wrexham on 8 June 2015 on a one-year contract, having previously played under their manager Gary Mills at York.

 Gateshead

 Fyfield rejected a new contract with Wrexham to sign a two-year contract with their National League rivals Gateshead on 19 May 2016.

 Boreham Wood

 Fyfield signed for Gateshead's National League rivals Boreham Wood on 15 June 2018 on a contract of undisclosed length.

+Following relegation to the National League South, Fyfield was released at the end of the 2023–24 season.

+Braintree Town

+In June 2024, Fyfield joined newly promoted National League side Braintree Town.

+On 29 June 2025, Fyfield's departure was confirmed by the club.

+St Albans City

+On 5 July 2025, Fyfield joined Isthmian League Premier Division side St Albans City.